2017 Las Vegas shooting: Gun control discussion

 The shooting prompted support in Congress for assault weapons legislation that would ban bump stocks.
 Many Congressional Democrats and some Republicans expressed support.
 House leaders said the issue of bump stock regulation should be decided by the Bureau of Alcohol, Tobacco, and Firearms, which originally approved bump stocks.
 The National Rifle Association (NRA) came out in favor of administrative bump stock regulations.
 Firearms retailers reported increased consumer interest in bump stocks.

 On November 6, 2017, Massachusetts became the first state to ban the sale, possession, or use of the devices.
 In December 2018, Acting United States Attorney General Matthew Whitaker signed a regulation banning bump stocks in the U.S., effective March 2019.
-The regulation bans new sales and requires current owners to surrender or destroy existing bump stocks.
+The regulation banned new sales and required current owners to surrender or destroy existing bump stocks.

 Eighteen Democratic U.S. Senators introduced a bill, the Keep Americans Safe Act, which would ban gun magazines that hold more than ten rounds of ammunition.
 Stock prices of firearms manufacturers rose the day after the shooting, as has happened after similar incidents.
 Investors expected gun sales to increase over concerns that such an event could lead to more stringent gun-control legislation, and possibly due to a rush of customers wishing to defend themselves against future attacks, but firearm sales did not increase after the shooting.